-Any concerns of unsanitary appearance or other conditions in the operation of a public swimming pool which may constitute a substantial hazard to the public health can be reported online to the Minneapolis Health Department or by calling 311.
+Conditions of a public pool which may be a hazard to public health can be reported to the Minneapolis Health Department.
+Hazards include unsanitary appearance or other conditions.

-Public swimming pools are inspected yearly under the Minneapolis Code of Ordinances, Chapter 231: Public Swimming Pool Code.
+Public pools are inspected yearly.
+See Minneapolis Code of Ordinances, Chapter 231: Public Swimming Pool Code.

 Should you require a reasonable accommodation in order to fully participate, or information in an alternative format, please contact 612-673-2301.

 Para asistencia 612-673-2700 - Rau kev pab 612-673-2800 - Hadii aad Caawimaad u baahantahay 612-673-3500.